 - Two way trap doors

 One way traps do a good job, however you do a better job when you run with a two way door (since you increase your odds of a catch).
-You should bait your traps with something yummy.
+You should bait your traps with something yummy, this makes removal easier.
 Pet food does the job, yet you could try a marshmallow too, considering that it smells scrumptious to a mother raccoon and its vivid, white color truly sticks out in a low visibility attic.